 The three Interest Rate Swap Agreements have an effective date of July 31, 2017 and a maturity date of July 31, 2020.
-The swaps have an aggregate beginning notional amount of \$93,800 and with the pre-payment of \$81,000 of principal on our existing debt, hedge approximately 86% of our forecasted outstanding debt balance as of July 31, 2017.
-The notional amount of the swaps amortizes over the three swap periods corresponding to the quarterly principle payments on the term loan.
+As of March 31, 2018, the swaps have an aggregate notional amount of \$90,000 and hedge approximately 29.5% of our outstanding debt balance.
+The notional amount of the swaps amortizes over the remaining swap periods.
 The Interest Rate Swap Agreements require the Company to make monthly fixed interest rate payments based on the amortized notional amount at a blended weighted average rate of 1.025% and the Company will receive 1-month LIBOR on the same notional amounts.
-The unrealized gain associated with the 2015 Swap Agreement was \$1,842 at March 31, 2017, which represents the estimated amount that the Company would receive from the counterparties in the event of an early termination.
+The unrealized gain associated with the 2016 Swap Agreement was \$2,486 at March 31, 2018, which represents the estimated amount that the Company would receive from the counterparties in the event of an early termination.